 How does Doggies in Town innovate?

 Jessie Akkermans: There are a lot of ways that we are innovating.
 The first thing is, what we do, no-one else does yet.

-What we also did is analyzed our competition.
-Why is there such a big problem within the dog community, and why has no-one been able to address the problem and execute it well?
+What we also did is analyze our competition.
+Why is there such a big problem within the dog community, and why has no one been able to address the problem and execute it well?

 We are innovating based on design, customer experience, listening closely to our users and adapting accordingly.

 We are going to be the most intelligent data-driven pet community in the world by integrating AI to match dog owners to relevant dog-friendly places, products and services.